Hike at a Glance

 Finding The Pines is simple.
 Located on the Clare Road towards Tarlee/Clare, just seven kilometres from Kapunda, look for the car park on the right-hand side at the intersection with Apsley Road.
 So, escape the everyday hustle and bustle and discover the serenity of The Pines Conservation Reserve.

-Looking for hikes and trails in The Pines Conservation Reserve or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near The Pines Conservation Reserve?
+Try these trails with a similar difficulty grade.

 Suggest an edit